The Search for The Right Path. What Journey Planners are Doing Right – and What They Could Do Better in Future

 Another very useful feature of planning a journey is setting default preferences for route search, such as always searching for the fastest/cheapest/least number of connections or little walking routes, but this feature is only present in about half the cases examined.
 Lowest in our frequency ratings are some ‘advanced’ options, such as real-time transport location or delay information.
 These are rare features but common in more advanced applications.

 Journey planning applications will become more important and more adapted to their specific environment.
 It is important that the complexity and functionality of these services reflects the complexity of the systems they represent, as well as the needs of the people using them.
 There is no doubt that expanding and improving the features of a journey planner would make it more useful and user-friendly, and as a result make it more competitive in a fast-paced widgets and apps market.
 Unfortunately, there is no single recipe for success – different areas

 and countries will have their own specifics and unique requirements.
 In this article, however, we have tried to point out the most commonly required features

-Download the full article to learn which features make the best journey planners.
+Download full version of white paper to learn more which features make the best journey planners.